If you’ve tried several over the counter sinus medications to relieve your sinus headaches with no luck there may be a good reason.

 To start, keep a migraine diary which keeps an accurate record for you and your doctor of your attacks, potential triggers and symptoms.
 This is a good starting point to inform which treatment strategy will likely deliver the best results for you.

 Do you have sinus headaches which fit the criteria for migraine?
-Write a comment and let me know.
-I respond to every comment.
+Let me know in the comments below.

 1) Eross, Eric, David Dodick, and Michael Eross.
 "The sinus, allergy and migraine study (SAMS)."
 Headache: The Journal of Head and Face Pain 47.2 (2007): 213-224.